zquintana/ess-help/content/safety-solution/index.md

 Lighting Package (H.E.L.P.) adds intelligence and enhanced functions to existing vehicle lighting control systems, lights, and switchgear to provide the best safety-cost-benefit profile of any original equipment vehicle feature since the advent of the seat belt.
-The integration of H.E.L.P. can be easily deployed via over-the-air (OTA) software or via OEM-level manual software updates to the body control module (BCM) of any LED-equipped passenger vehicle.
+The integration of H.E.L.P. is easily deployed via over-the-air (OTA) software or via OEM-level manual software updates to the body control module (BCM) of any LED-equipped passenger vehicle.

 {{< figure src="/images/cost-of-updates-vs-lives-saved-768x414.png" alt="Cost of Updates vs Lives Saved" >}}